Spinning Around

 "Spinning Around" is a song by Australian singer Kylie Minogue for her seventh studio album, Light Years (2000).
 Written by Ira Shickman, Osborne Bingham, Kara DioGuardi and Paula Abdul, the song was initially meant to be recorded by Abdul for her own album, but was given to Minogue after the plan never came to fruition.
-Produced by Mike Spencer, the disco-influenced dance-pop song was then released in the UK as the lead single from Light Years on 19 June 2000, through Mushroom Records and Parlophone.
+Produced by Mike Spencer, the disco-influenced dance-pop song was then released in Australia and the UK as the lead single from Light Years on 19 June 2000, through Mushroom Records and Parlophone.
 Lyrically, the song addresses the theme of reinvention, with Minogue claiming that she has changed as a person and learned from the past.

 Upon its release, "Spinning Around" received favourable reviews from music critics, who singled it out as one of the highlights from the album and praised Minogue for returning to her signature musical style.
 Commercially, the single was a success and became Minogue's "comeback" single following the critical and commercial disappointment of her previous album Impossible Princess (1997).
 It entered the Australian Singles Chart at number one, becoming Minogue's first chart-topper since "Confide in Me" in 1994.
 The single also debuted at number one in the United Kingdom, where it became her first single to peak atop the chart since "Tears on My Pillow" in 1990.
-Elsewhere, it reached the top-five in Ireland and New Zealand.
-"Spinning Around" was certified Platinum and Gold in Australia and the United Kingdom, respectively.
+Elsewhere, it reached the top five in several countries, including Croatia, Czech Republic, Ireland, New Zealand and Russia.
+"Spinning Around" was certified platinum in Australia and the United Kingdom.
 The song won the 2000 ARIA Music Award for "Best Pop Release".

 The accompanying music video for "Spinning Around", directed by Dawn Shadforth, features Minogue dancing and enjoying herself at a nightclub.
 It became popular for the gold hotpants she sported in most of the scenes and led to her bottom gaining extensive coverage from the media.
 The hotpants are considered to be "iconic" and have been displayed in exhibitions of Minogue's fashion.
 "Spinning Around" has been performed by Minogue during all of her tours, with the exception of the Anti Tour.
 In 2003, Q magazine ranked "Spinning Around" at number 90 in their list of the "1001 Best Songs Ever".